A Nonlinear Endpoint of Charged Horizon Instabilities: Conclusion

 Extending the analysis of MRT \cite{murata_what_2013}, our work incorporates the effects of electromagnetic coupling to the matter and focuses on the \emph{approach} to the threshold solution.
 We have analyzed both sides of the critical point: \begin{itemize} \item The BH-forming side (e.g. $Q_0<Q_*$), for which a trapped surface forms at a large advanced time \item The dispersive side (e.g. $Q_0>Q_*$), for which the outgoing null expansion becomes small on a ``would-be horizon" but never actually reaches zero. \end{itemize}

 The threshold solutions appear to be universal, modulo a family-dependent horizon charge density.
 Near-critical solutions exhibit properties governed by universal scaling laws relative to the distance from threshold in parameter space.
 For example, the time $V_c$ during which the solution remains close to the universal solution scales as $V_c \propto |P-P_*|^{-1/2}$.
 Here, $P$ refers to any one-parameter family of initial data that smoothly crosses the threshold at $P=P_*$.
 On the BH-forming side of the threshold, $V_c\approx V_{\rm trap}$ --- the time at which a trapped surface forms.
 On both sides of the threshold, $V_c\approx V_{\rm diss}$ --- the time at which scalar field and curvature gradients stop growing along the (would-be) horizon.
 This is the kind of scaling seen in so-called Type I critical collapse~\cite{gundlach2007critical,Gundlach:2025yje}.
+Note that in Appendix~\ref{app:critfit}, we explore potential deviations from the $1/2$ critical scaling of $V_{\rm trap}$, and future work evolving data to larger $V$ will enable more precise constraints.

 Aretakis-like growth of energy density emerges near threshold, and this growth continues into the interior --- whether that be the actual black hole interior on the BH-forming side of threshold, or the would-be interior on the other side.
-We re-emphasize that in the former case, this growth occurs {\em before} any trapped surfaces form.
+We re-emphasize that in the former case, this growth can occur {\em before} any trapped surfaces form.
 We demonstrate that these large gradients can be explained physically in terms of the focusing of outgoing radiation, as the (near-)extremal horizon separates an exterior redshift from a strong interior blueshift.
 This qualitative picture unifies insights from the past works of Marolf \cite{Marolf_extremal}, Garfinkle \cite{Garfinkle_extreme}, Marolf \& Ori \cite{Marolf_Ori}, and MRT \cite{murata_what_2013}.